sulfidate/myCinemovieApp-client/README.md

 --- main-view: has the movies array state with at least 3 movies -> renders them as MovieCard,</br>
 --- movie-card: displays a basic movie summary, </br>
 --- movie-view: displays further information like movie’s title, description and poster image,</br>
-5. create code that let users go to the MovieView when clicking a MovieCard (master-detail pattern)
+5. create code that let users go to the MovieView when clicking a MovieCard (master-detail pattern)</br>
-6. Add a "back"-button to MovieView to go back to MainView's original state
+6. Add a "back"-button to MovieView to go back to MainView's original state</br>
 7. build project and test functionallity locally</br>
 8. commit changes and push them to GitHub</br>
 </br>

--> current directory/file structure
+-> current directory/file structure</br>
   myCinemovieApp-client</br>
   |--- package.json,README.md</br>
   |--- src/components/</br>